Selective Laser Sintering (SLS)

 - High heat deflection temperatures

-SLS technology is in wide use at many industries due to its ability to easily make complex geometries with little to no added manufacturing effort.
-Its most common application is in prototype parts early in the design cycle such as for investment casting patterns, automotive hardware, and wind tunnel models.
-SLS is also increasingly being used in limited-run manufacturing to produce end-use parts for aerospace, military, medical, and electronics hardware.
+SLS technology is widely used in many industries due to its ability to easily make complex geometries with little to no added manufacturing effort.
+Its most common application is in prototype parts early in the design cycle, such as investment casting patterns, automotive hardware, and wind tunnel models.
+SLS is also increasingly being used in limited-run manufacturing to produce end-user parts for aerospace, military, medical, and electronics hardware.

-At Fusion PM, the technology offers numerous advantages to our clients, quickly delivering plastic prototypes and parts via additive manufacturing in as little as 2 to 3 days.
+At Fusion PM, the technology offers numerous advantages to our clients, rapidly delivering plastic prototypes and parts via additive manufacturing in as little as 2 to 3 days.

-The people at Fusion PM have years of experience working with SLS materials and processes – let Fusion PM get to work for you!
+The Fusion PM team has over 10 years of experience working with SLS materials and processes

-We have a wide range of materials for this technology, learn more here.
+We have a good range of materials for this technology, learn more here.